munificent/journal/asset/post/2009-01-03-debunking-c-vs-c-performance.md

 }
 ```

 *That's* the data structure he's sorting.
 An unsafe struct with a fixed array?
+I
-I had to look up `fixed` to even know what that *means*.
-Now, I understand
+had to look up `fixed` to even know what that *means*.
+Now, I understand that
-that he's trying to make an apples/apples comparison and keep the data
+he's trying to make an apples/apples comparison and keep the data structure as
-structure as close to the C++ one as possible, but I think that's missing the
+close to the C++ one as possible, but I think that's missing the point.
+If
-point.
-If you're going to compare two languages, using their *built-in typical
+you're going to compare two languages, using their *built-in typical sort
-sort functions*, shouldn't you use their typical *data structures* too?
-Here's
+functions*, shouldn't you use their typical *data structures* too?
+Here's how a
-what how a regular C# developer would define `Data`:
+regular C# developer would define `Data`:

 ```csharp
 class Data